AmarDange/Indo-German/README.md

      - This user story is achieved by using Django's all-auth.

-  6. As a **user** I can **only like/unlike other users' posts and comments** so that **I can only show my appreciation for other posts/comments and not cheat the system by liking my own posts/comments.**
+  6. As a **user** I can **only like/unlike other user's posts and comments** so that **I can only show my appreciation for other posts/comments and not cheat the system by liking my own posts/comments.**

      - This user story is achieved by creating the Comment Likes and Post Likes models to like other user's content.
 Custom permissions are created to allow users to only like other users' posts/comments.